Drawer Organizers for Clothes

 When it comes to choosing the right drawer organizer for your clothes, there are a few things to keep in mind.

-#1.
-Consider the size of your drawers – You’ll want to make sure the organizer you choose fits snugly so that your clothes don’t end up in a tangled mess.
 Using a tape measure, write down the dimensions of each of the drawers you plan to find organizers for.
-This will make finding options that fit easier.
+This will make finding options that fit easier and your solutions more successful.

 How to Make a Drawer Organizer

-- Cut the height of each box to fit the drawer so you can open it without issue.
+• Cut the height of each box to fit the drawer being sure to keep it lower than drawer by an inch.
+This will allow you to open each drawer without issue.

-- Put tape over the cut edge of each box to give a smooth top to the sides.
+• Put tape over the cut edge of each side of the box to give a smooth top.

-Another option to use are baskets.
+If you are not a fan of DIY, you can shop your home for a basket that you can use.
 Look at your organizing supplies and see if you have any baskets that will work in your drawer.

 How do you know if a drawer organizer is working?

-If you find clutter starting to show up on surfaces, that is a clue that the setup you have is just not working out as well as you had hoped.
-Also, if you struggle to find a top or other article of clothing, that is another clue.
+If you find clutter starting to show up on surfaces, that is a clue that the setup you have is not working out as well as you had hoped.
+Also, if you struggle to find a shirt or other article of clothing, that is another clue.

-If either of these scenarios happens to you, then you can tweak your setup and try again.
+If either of these scenarios happens to you, then this is your sign that your set up needs to be rethought and tweaked.

-Try another way and let things ride again.
+Try another way and let things ride again for another week or so.
 Continue until you find a solution that is easy for you to stick with.

 Remember, the goal of organizing is to help you to find the clothes you are looking for quickly and easily.
 If you are still wasting time searching for your favorite top, that is a clue that you may want to streamline things a bit more.